gadishiimwe/gadishiimwe/README.md

 <h1 align="center">👋 Hey there, I'm Gad Ishimwe</h1>
-<h3 align="center">💻 Software Developer | 🌍 Rwanda | 🚀 IntareTek Founder</h3>
+<h3 align="center">💻 Software Developer | 🌍 Rwanda | 🚀 Founder of IntareTek</h3>

 ---

 ### 🧠 About Me

-I'm a passionate software developer from Rwanda, building modern web apps and digital solutions that solve real-world problems.
-From user-friendly interfaces to secure backends and intelligent systems — I love the full development journey.
+I'm a passionate software developer from Rwanda, focused on building modern web applications and digital solutions that solve real-world problems.
+From intuitive interfaces to secure backends and intelligent systems — I enjoy the entire development journey.

-- 🔭 Working on: **Car Rentals**, **School Management Systems**, **Church Websites**, **Investment Platforms**, and **AI-integrated Projects**
+- 🔭 Currently working on: **Car Rental Systems**, **School Management Platforms**, **Church Websites**, **Investment Solutions**, and **AI-integrated Projects**
-- 🌱 Currently learning: **Blockchain**, **Machine Learning**, **DevOps**, and advanced backend architectures
+- 🌱 Always learning: **Blockchain**, **Machine Learning**, **DevOps**, and advanced backend architectures
-- 💡 Vision: Build Africa’s most innovative tech empire — one line of code at a time
+- 💡 Personal Mission: Build high-impact software and create lasting tech solutions — one line of code at a time

 ---